 The Lost Wax Process

 The following is the step by step process of the “Lost Wax Casting” method in a nut shell.
 This process normally takes about 4 to 6 weeks to complete a single sculpture.
-There is a lot of time and labor involved in each piece, each bronze is hand finished once in wax and then again in metal.
+There is a lot of time and labor involved in each piece, each bronze is hand finished once in wax and then again in bronze.
+Watch the slideshow to see the process from start to finish.

 1. Making the Mold: A rubber mold is carefully created over the sculpted clay to capture all the detail which appears on the sculpture.
 A mother mold of plaster is built on top of the rubber mold to preserve the form.